vitalets/global-cache/README.md

 ### Use in tests

-In tests and hooks, wrap heavy operations with `globalCache.get(key, computeFn)` to compute the value once and cache for all workers:
+In tests and hooks, wrap heavy operations with `globalCache.get(key, computeFn)` to compute the value once and share between workers:

 ```ts
 import { globalCache } from '@global-cache/playwright';